US investors permitted

 The storage fee mentioned above (0.40%) is in addition to your trading fee.

-From our understanding, if you purchase gold for Bitcoin and then switches back to Bitcoin and then want to withdraw your Bitcoin, there will be no withdrawal fees charged.
+From our understanding, if you purchase gold for Bitcoin and then switches back to Bitcoin and then want to withdraw your Bitcoin, Vaultoro will not charge you any withdrawal fees.
 However, there will of course be withdrawal fees when you withdraw your physical gold from Vaultoro.

 To start with, you can never withdraw less than 100 grams of physical gold.
 This is since the physical gold bars start at 100 grams and it would be too impractical for Vaultoro to ship smaller weights.
 Vaultoro divides the world into 4 zones, as follows: Zone 1, Germany, Switzerland, UK, Zone 2: Austria, Belgium, Croatia, Cyprus, Czech Republic, Denmark, Estonia, France, Germany, Ireland, Italy, Monaco, Netherlands, Portugal, Slovakia, Slovenia, Switzerland, Spain, Sweden, Latvia, Lithuania, Poland, Zone 3: USA and Canada (Only with a local US or Canadian gold dealer, no direct delivery), and Zone 4: Hong Kong, Japan, Malaysia, Mexico, Singapore, United Arab Emirates, Australia, New Zealand.